-Function: Evaluates an equality or inequality, and returns one of three different expressions

-2), or inconclusive (expression 3).
+Function: Evaluates an equality or inequality, and returns one of three different expressions based on whether the equality/inequality is true (expression 1), false (expression 2), or inconclusive (expression 3).

 With this function, the equality/inequality can include a string as in the following example: cellif(A1="Red", 0,1,2).